mist64/cbmbus_doc/3 Commodore DOS.md

 | BLOCK-FREE     | `B-F` _drive_ _track_ _sector_                        | Free a block in the BAM         |

 ### 1581-style partitions

+XXX non-canonical feature

+**Disk sections** (`CBM`, "1581 partitions") occupy a contiguous sequence of blocks.
+They cannot be read or written as files, but reserve blocks to be accessed by the block API, or to hold a sub-filesystem[^92].
+(Only the Commodore 1581 and CMD drives' 1581 emulation modes support this.)

 In addition to all generic 1571 commands, the 1581 adds support for partitions.
 They occupy any number of contiguous sectors, are treated as files by the root filesystem (type `CBM`) and can be arbitrarily nested.